yogidevendra/docs/docs/demos.md

 Running Demo Applications
 =================================

-DataTorrent RTS includes a number of demo applications and they are available for import from the **Development > App Packages** section of the DataTorrent management console.
+DataTorrent RTS includes a number of demo applications and they are available for import from the **AppHub** section of the DataTorrent management console.

 Importing Demo Applications
 --------------------------------------------------------------------------------

-1. Navigate to **Develop > App Packages > Import** section of the DataTorrent console.
+1. Navigate to **AppHub** section of the DataTorrent console.
-2. Select one of the available packages, such as *Apache Apex Malhar Pi Demo* and click *Import* button.
+2. Select one of the available packages, such as *Pi Demo* and click *Import* button.
-3. Imported packages and included applications will be listed under **Develop > App Packages** page.
+3. Imported application packages and included applications will be listed under **Develop > Application Packages** page.

 Launching Demo Applications
 --------------------------------------------------------------------------------

 Once imported, applications can be launched with a single click.  *Note*: Ensure Hadoop YARN and HDFS services are active and ready by checking for errors in the DataTorrent console before launching demo applications.

-1. Navigate to **App Packages** under **Develop** tab of the DataTorrent console, and select one of the imported demo packages.
+1. Navigate to **Develop > Application Packages**, and select one of the imported demo packages.
 In this example we will use **PiDemo** application package.

 2. From the list of available Applications, locate PiDemo and click the launch button.